timker/docs/wiki/CSharp-Add-ServiceStack-Reference.md

 ```

 ### ExcludeTypes
-Is used as a Blacklist where you can specify which types you would like to exclude from being generated:
+Is used as a Blacklist to specify which types you would like excluded from being generated:
 ```
 /* Options:
 ExcludeTypes: GetTechnology,GetTechnologyResponse
 ```
-Will exclude `GetTechnology` and `GetTechnologyResponse` DTO's from being generated.
+Will exclude `GetTechnology` and `GetTechnologyResponse` DTOs from being generated.

 ### AddDefaultXmlNamespace